handrews/OpenAPI-Specification/src/oas.md

 * path - Used together with [Path Templating](#path-templating), where the parameter value is actually part of the operation's URL.
 This does not include the host or base path of the API.
 For example, in `/items/{itemId}`, the path parameter is `itemId`.
 * query - Parameters that are appended to the URL.
 For example, in `/items?id=###`, the query parameter is `id`; MUST NOT appear in the same operation as an `in: "querystring"` parameter.
 * querystring - A parameter that treats the entire URL query string as a value which MUST be specified using the `content` field, most often with media type `application/x-www-form-urlencoded` using [Encoding Objects](#encoding-object) in the same way as with request bodies of that media type; MUST NOT appear more than once, and MUST NOT appear in the same operation as any `in: "query"` parameters.
 * header - Custom headers that are expected as part of the request.
-Note that [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#section-5.1) states header names are case insensitive.
+Note that [[RFC9110]] [Section 5.1](https://www.rfc-editor.org/rfc/rfc9110.html#section-5.1) states header names are case insensitive.
 * cookie - Used to pass a specific cookie value to the API.

 #### Fixed Fields